CyPurr-Collective/Cypurr-Prezes/README.md

   * [Cookie AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) — What it says on the tin
   * [Protect Your Choices](https://youradchoices.ca/choices/protect-my-choices/) — Automatically opts you out of interest-based advertising from members of the Digital Advertising Alliance.
 Kind of like "Do Not Track" browser setting
   * [Terms of Service; Didn't Read](https://tosdr.org/) — Outdated text, but under development.
 Displays quick summary of sites' Terms of Service pros and cons
-  * [DuckDuckGo Privacy Essentials ](https://spreadprivacy.com/privacy-simplified/) — Simple extension providing HTTPS encryption, tracker blocking, and a "Terms of Service;Didn't Read" summary.
+  * [DuckDuckGo Privacy Essentials ](https://duckduckgo.com/app) — Simple extension/app providing HTTPS encryption, tracker blocking, and a "Terms of Service;Didn't Read" summary.
 * [Two-Factor Auth List](https://twofactorauth.org/) – Enormous list of sites that offer two-factor authentication for account sign-ins, which protects against identity and account theft
 * [Authy](https://authy.com/) / [Yubikey](https://www.yubico.com) — Both make two-factor authentication easier and more secure than SMS-texting codes
-* [Opt-out of Data Brokers](https://www.the-parallax.com/2016/04/07/how-to-clean-up-or-delete-data-brokers-profiles-of-you/) – Request data brokers scrub your entries from their records.
-A longer list is available [here](https://www.stopdatamining.me/opt-out-list/)
+* [Opt-out of Data Brokers](https://www.the-parallax.com/2016/04/07/how-to-clean-up-or-delete-data-brokers-profiles-of-you/) (Even longer list is available [here](https://www.stopdatamining.me/opt-out-list/) – Request data brokers scrub your entries from their records
-* [Tor Browser Bundle](https://www.torproject.org/) — Prevents any one from tracing this browser's website visits (if you're careful)
+* [Tor Browser Bundle](https://www.torproject.org/projects/torbrowser.html.en) — Prevents any one from tracing this browser's website visits (if you're careful)
 * [Tails OS](https://tails.boum.org/) — Operating system that only operates in RAM and connects to the Internet through the Tor network
 * [Onion Share](https://onionshare.org/) — File sharing over the Tor Network
 * [Ghost Bin](https://ghostbin.com) — Encrypted pastebin service